 Best for flexible rewards

-- Earn an unlimited 2x miles on all purchases
+- Earn an unlimited 2x miles per dollar on all purchases

 You’ll also earn a flat 2x miles for every purchase you make, which you can use to “erase” travel-related purchases from your bill after the fact.
 For that reason, this card is a good one to use for your Europe trip.
 You can pay for airfare and hotels with your card, as well as meals and other travel expenses.
 Hopefully you can reach the threshold to earn the initial signup bonus, in which case you could redeem your miles to cover travel expenses on your card at a rate of one cent per mile.